Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Preliminaries

 Therefore, in this limit, $\yhat $ makes predictions by regressing with $\alphahatbf_0 $ composed with the featurization generated by $\Bhat$, which is reminiscent of final-layer head-tuning in neural networks \cite{ba2022high,yang2020feature,nichani2024provable}.
-In fact, $\alphahatbf_0 $ is the minimum $\ell_2$-norm solution, and by a well-known result (see e.g. \cite{hastie2022surprises}), it is also the limit of gradient flow on the objective $\|\ybf -\Xbf \Bhat \alphabf\|^2_2$ when initialized at zero.
+Note that $\alphahatbf_0 $ is the minimum $\ell_2$-norm solution, and by a well-known result (see e.g. \cite{hastie2022surprises}), it is also the limit of gradient flow on the objective $\|\ybf -\Xbf \Bhat \alphabf\|^2_2$ when initialized at zero.
+These interpretations are the main motivation to consider the ridgeless limit, $\lambda_0 \to 0$.